 Terrorism.
 In November 2002, the President of the U.S. signed into law the Terrorism Risk Insurance Act of 2002 ("TRIA"), which provides for the federal government to share with the insurance industry the risk of loss from certain future terrorist attacks.
 Each participating insurance company must pay covered losses equal to a deductible based on a percentage of direct earned premiums for specified commercial insurance lines from the previous calendar year.
 TRIA was originally scheduled to expire at the end of 2005, but was extended in December 2005 for an additional two years.
 As extended, the insurer deductible will be increased from 15% in 2005 to 17.5% in 2006 and 20% in 2007.
 For losses in excess of a company's deductible, the federal government will cover 90.0% of the excess losses in 2006, while companies retain the remaining 10.0%, with the government's share decreasing to 85.0% in 2007.
 Losses covered by the program remain capped annually at \$100.0 billion.
-The extended TRIA will establish a new program trigger under which federal compensation will become available only if aggregate insured losses sustained by all insurers exceed \$50 million from a certified act of terrorism occurring after March 31, 2006 and \$100 million to the \$5 million certification threshold for an event to be certified.
+The extended TRIA will establish a new program trigger under which federal compensation will become available only if aggregate insured losses sustained by all insurers exceed \$50 million from a certified act of terrorism occurring after March 31, 2006 and \$100 million for losses resulting from a certified act which occurs on or after January 1, 2007.
+This new trigger will be in addition to the \$5 million certification threshold for an event to be certified.